prettier/prettier/docs/install.md

 coverage
 ```

 > Tip!
-Base your .prettierignore on .gitignore and .eslintignore (if you have one).
+Prettier will follow rules specified in .gitignore if it exists in the same directory from which it is run.
+You can also base your .prettierignore on .eslintignore (if you have one).

 > Another tip!
 If your project isn’t ready to format, say, HTML files yet, add `*.html`.